Stanno Sports U.K. Ltd

 (D) Each Club shall be empowered to send two delegates to an AGM.
 Each Club shall be entitled to one vote only.
 14 days’ notice shall be given of any AGM.

 (E) Clubs who have withdrawn their membership of the Competition during the Playing Season being concluded or who are not continuing membership shall be entitled to attend but shall vote only on matters relating to the Season being concluded.
 This provision will not apply to Clubs expelled in accordance with Rule 12.

-(F) All voting shall be conducted by a show of voting cards unless a ballot be demanded by at least 50% of the delegates qualified to vote or the Chairman so decides.
+(F) All voting shall be conducted by a show of hands/voting cards, or a count of e-mail or virtual (for virtual meetings) unless a ballot be demanded by at least 50% of the delegates qualified to vote or the Chair so decides.

 (G) No individual shall be entitled to vote on behalf of more than one Club.